Search Government Affairs

 GME Funding: How to Fix the Doctor Shortage

-Medical schools are doing their part by expanding enrollment over the last several years.
-Students have responded with applications and enrollment reaching new highs.
-Now Congress must do its part by lifting the cap on the number of federally supported residency training positions.
+We also need additional federal support to train at least 3,000 more doctors a year by lifting the cap on federally funded residency training positions.
 Lawmakers have responded with proposals in the House and Senate to increase the number of residency positions.
 But they must act now in order to ensure that there are enough physicians for our growing and aging population.

 GME Champions Urge Increased Support for Funding and Expansion